 And just as we slowed down to appreciate the view, a freight loco came zipping along the line- and now it looked picture perfect…!!
 And just as I thought that this scene was familiar- my mind wandered to recollect where I had seen it.
 Soon I knew the answer: it was the “Makalidurga Ghats” that I had seen in an IRCTC hoarding of the South Western railways at Cantonment station.
 Back then, I remember that I had gone back home and googled about Makalidurga but had soon forgotten.
 So, this felt great today!!

 We then proceeded to the temple and finished the darshan early (considering less crowd).
 And we then straight away followed the milestones to Makalidurga.
 I was back from a railway trek to Dudhsagar just two days ago and here, I was with a view that inspired for another railway trek.
 We stopped our car close to the railway station and walked 3-4kms along the railway track to reach the bridge that I had seen in the hoarding.
 But sadly, there was no train that would pass at that time…

-We then explored the place around..
-One of the hills offers an amazing view of the villages around..
+We then explored the place around by foot.
+One of the hills offered an amazing view of the surrounding villages.
 There are ruins of an old fort atop the hill which makes it a great place for some exploration.
 I later learnt that the place is crowded with trekkers on weekends who usually come here for adventure sports and camping.
 It is a nice place if you are looking for a quick and a random drive just around the city.

 On a casual weekday off, dad and I decided to take a train trip to some place nearby..
 So, We bought 2 tickets of Rs.4 each for Ypr-Devanahalli Passenger and headed to the platform.
 We boarded the Yeswantapur-Devanahalli Passenger train.
 What surprised us what this train with 5 bogies had just 5 passengers, for a round trip.
 That makes it 1 passenger per bogie 😛